SofiaG1l/R_Course/Setting Up a Basic R-Package/README.md

 * [devtools](https://github.com/r-lib/devtools "devtools")
 * [roxygen2](https://github.com/klutometis/roxygen "roxygen2")

-So, before following the instructions shown in "R_Package.pdf" be sure of you have installed **Rtools** (for this check "First_Step.pdf") and the R-packages mentioned above.
+So, before following the instructions shown in "R_Package.pdf" be sure you have installed **Rtools** (for this check "First_Step.pdf") and the R-packages mentioned above.